AdobeDocs/campaign.en/help/v8/start/connect.md

 From Campaign Classic 8.4 build version, installation of Microsoft Edge Webview 2 runtime is required for any Client Console installation.

 Web View is installed by default as part of Windows 11 operating system.
-If it is not already present on your system, Campaign Console Installer will prompt you to download it from [Microsoft Developer website](http://www.adobe.com/go/acc-ms-webview2-runtime-download){target="_blank"}.
+If it is not already present on your system, Campaign Client Console installation program will prompt you to download it from [Microsoft Developer website](http://www.adobe.com/go/acc-ms-webview2-runtime-download){target="_blank"}.
 Note that the download link does not work on the Internet Explorer 11 browser as Microsoft has deprecated its support.
 Make sure you use a different browser to access the link.

 ### Download the Console{#install-ac-console}